JasonSun623/extrinsic_calibration/README.md

 3) Capture the pointclouds and save them.

+4) Get the dimensions (height, width) of your pointcloud.
+Then edit the code 'test/calibration_pcl.cpp' '#define KINECT_COLOR_HEIGHT 540' -> change 540 to your pointcloud height dimension '#define KINECT_COLOR_WIDTH 960'  -> change 960 to your pointcloud width dimension

-4) Build the executable 'test/calibration_pcl.cpp'
+5) Build the executable 'test/calibration_pcl.cpp'

-5) Run 'calibration_pcl pcdfile1 pcdfile2' (this example only works with 2 pcd files, but you can easily add more in the code).
+6) Run 'calibration_pcl pcdfile1 pcdfile2' (this example only works with 2 pcd files, but you can easily add more in the code).

 Outputs WorldR and WorldT points for each pcd file.
 This is the transformation matrix between the camera and world space.

+### Using with ROS
+1)

 ### Credits
 This code is a ported version of https://github.com/MarekKowalski/LiveScan3D